 Founded in 1978, IBKR is one of the world’s most trustworthy brokers.
 It offers an enormous range of financial products (stocks, ETFs, Options,…), and low currency conversion fees (FX fees).

 💡 Interactive Brokers also launched IBKR GlobalTrader, a modern mobile trading app to trade Stocks, Options and ETFs, ideal for novice investors.

-Low-cost broker where you can buy stocks and ETFs with 0% commissions.
+Low-cost broker where you can buy some ETFs with 0% commissions (external costs apply).